-Family secrets are real classics when it comes to choosing a topic for a mystery or crime story.
-Such settings are far from trite and boring: This has now been confirmed by the French publisher Argyx Games, which has already successfully financed its new narrative escape game.
-The campaign for “Legacy - Quest for a Family Treasure” runs until August 2nd.
+Family Secrets is a real classic when it comes to choosing a topic for a mystery or crime story.
+Such settings are by no means trite and boring: This is now confirmed by the French publisher Argyx Games, who has already been able to successfully finance their new narrative escape game.
+The campaign for "Legacy - Quest for a Family Treasure" runs until August 2nd.

 Escape games always work, it seems.
-After the success of “Apocalypse” in 2018, Johanna Pernot and Mathias Daval are now stepping up and bringing out an escape box that focuses on said family secrets.
-It all starts with a black box and a mysterious letter ...
+After the success of "Apocalypse" in 2018, Johanna Pernot and Mathias Daval are now releasing an escape box that focuses on said family secrets.
+It all starts with a black box and a mysterious letter...

 Immersive co-op adventure with a twist of mystery

-The treasure hunt can begin, that becomes clear as soon as you open the material box.
-We had a demo of the episode “Hellas 2019” available for the Kickstarter preview.
-At first, chaos reigns, a tangle of possible clues lies on the table.
-Then, quite typical for the start in escape games, it was said: stay calm.
-First do the obvious, read the letter!
+The treasure hunt can begin, which becomes clear as soon as you open the material box.
+We stood for that Kickstarter-Preview a demo of the episode “Hellas 2019” available.
+At first chaos reigns, a mass of possible clues is on the table.
+Then, typical of the start of escape games, the motto was: stay calm.
+First, do the obvious, read the letter!

 From then on, the story unfolds and the narrative element of the legacy box picks up speed.
 The basic idea is not new and corresponds to what you know from puzzle or escape games.
 The focus of the novelty from Argyx Games is clearly on discovering the famous red thread instead of being guided linearly through the chain of puzzles.
 And so it is - and this is exactly what proves to be particularly exciting - to bring order into chaos.
 A first letter nests players, brings them in line for the story.
 Another paper gives information about the order of the tasks.
 From then on, connoisseurs are in their element, beginners smoke their heads.